gamelab/kiwi.js/README.md

 ## Release Notes for this Version

+### v1.1.0

+#### New Features
+* So much good stuff.
+* Numerous aliases added to transformable objects.
+Transform sprites, groups, etc using these handy properties:
+  * x, y
+  * rotation
+  * anchorPointX, anchorPointY (offset the point about which the object rotates and scales)
+  * rotPointX, rotPointY (identical to anchorPoint)
+  * scale, scaleX, scaleY (scale sets both scaleX and scaleY, but cannot be read back)
+  * worldX, worldY (read-only; useful for objects inside groups)
+  * `scaleToWidth( value )` or `scaleToHeight( value )` methods set the scale to fit Sprites, StaticImages, TextFields and TileMapLayers into a set width or height.
+  * `centerAnchorPoint()` method moves the anchor point to the middle of a Sprite, StaticImage, TextField and TileMapLayers.
+  * Because camera transformation is a more advanced topic, these aliases have not been applied to the camera.
+* WebGL is now selected as default renderer.
+Go to full speed without wasting time on configs.
+* Rectangle.copyTo method will now return a new Rectangle if called without a parameter.
+* Tagging system for game objects (Groups, Sprites, StaticImages, TextFields, and TileMapLayers):
+  * `addTag()` and `removeTag()` methods accept any number of Strings as parameters
+  * `hasTag()` method checks for tags
+  * `Group.getChildrenByTag` method available
+* Substantial revision of the WebGL rendering engine to support future features.
+  * Game objects can now safely perform canvas texturing operations during `renderGL()`.
+  * GLBlendMode object added.
+Now you can set blend modes in WebGL quickly and safely.
+  * Texture management revised to support multi-texture shaders.
+  * Runtime GPU memory management uses a new algorithm, although we do need to do more work on this.
+  * Vast profusion of new shader options opens up.
+* When switching States, all cameras are reset to default.
+  * CameraManager now has functions `zeroCamera( camera )` and `zeroAllCameras()`.
+* New time-related properties on Kiwi.Game objects for your convenience:
+  * `game.frame` tells you how many frames have been rendered since the game launched.
+  * `game.idealFrame` tells you how many frames _should_ have rendered since the game launched.
+Use this to drive smooth cyclic animations.
+  * `game.time.rate` tells you how long the last frame took to render, relative to how long it _should_ have taken at the current framerate.
+For example, this should ideally always be 1.0, but if your 60fps game is running at 30fps, it will be 2.0.
+Use this to create smooth movement, multiplying distances by game.time.rate.
+  * `game.framerate` now cannot be 0.
+  * MasterClock drives several of these properties behind the scenes.
+* `Stage.color` now accepts RGBA input (as well as RGB values).
+This allows you to make a transparent game over other page content.

+#### Bug fixes
+* TileMapLayer objects now render correctly with scaled and rotated cameras.
+Technically you can also scale and rotate TileMapLayers, but this does not yet update physics, so you should only use it for cosmetic objects.
+* Touch input no longer assumes 11 fingers, preventing a bug where touch was always down.
+Thanks to @ic5y for the catch.
+* TextField now aligns text correctly in all situations, including a bug where Group scaling in Canvas mode would incorrectly position text; and updates properly in CocoonJS.
+* WebGL now properly clears video memory when swapping states, preventing eventual instability.
+Garbage collection was optimised during State transitions.
+* Fixed bug where some Geom objects accidentally swapped x and y while doing geometry.
+Note: `Math.atan2` takes arguments in the order `y, x`.
+Yes, it's silly.
+Yes, you have to do it.
+* Numerous small corrections to documentation: API reference is much more accurate.

+#### Deprecations and Removals
+* Examples have been moved to a new repo, reducing the size of Kiwi.js repo downloads.
+* Deprecated `willRender` flag on all objects.
+It now maps to `visible`, which serves the same purpose.
+* Deprecated `dirty` flag on Box and Camera objects.
+It didn't do anything and at worst was an unnecessary check.

+## Release Notes for Previous Versions

+### v1.0.1

 ####Bug Fixes and Changes
 * Thanks to @zzarcon the Grunt file now has more clarity.
 * @tjwudi has pushed up numerious fixes to the Documentation!